Setup and procedure

 Send the data

-2. Open the pull down menu in the acceleration block and and change the x value to the strength value.
-This maximizes the x, y, and z dimensions of the acceleration into 1 value.
+value.
+This maximizes the x, y, and z dimensions of the acceleration into 1 value. - Add a

 basic.showString("GRAVITY SENDER")